pkdawson/imgui-godot/README.md

 ## Getting Started

 When first opening the demo project, you'll get an error about being unable to load the addon script.
-Just click `Build` in the top right corner, then go into `Project > Project Settings > Plugins` and re-enable the plugin.
+Just click `Build` in the top right corner (if you get errors, you probably need to run `nuget restore`), then go into `Project > Project Settings > Plugins` and re-enable the plugin.

 Installing this in your own project is extremely finicky (as of Godot 3.2.3, with C# support in "late alpha").
 I've tried to figure out and document the necssary steps.